 Think glass jars are a great plastic-free solution?
 Well, I hate to be a bearer of bad news, but whilst glass jars themselves don’t contain plastic, the lids of glass jars contain a layer of plastic on them.

 Yup, almost all jar lids are lined with plastisol, a PVC product.
 The purpose of the plastisol is to produce a vacuum seal and also to help the lid resist corrosion from acidic ingredients.
-Good for food storage, not great if you’re looking to give plastic the heave-ho.
+Good for food storage, but not so great if you’re looking to give plastic the heave-ho.

 Jar lids are recyclable by most Local Authorities, so you can pop them in your recycling bin.
 Alternatively, save up your jars and lids to make preserves (I have this book, which I love).
 This helps you avoid having to recycle the lids, as recycling is very resource-intensive.
-If preserving isn’t your thing then you could save up your jars and list them for free on Freecycle, Gumtree, or similar.
-They will be snapped up by local jam and chutney makers!

 6. Glitter